Must-be-Ash/firecrawl-x402-demo/README.md

 ---

-**Note**: This project demonstrates x402 HTTP payment integration with synchronous web scraping.
-The implementation handles payment authorization client-side using CDP wallets and EIP-3009 token authorizations.
+**Note**: This project demonstrates x402 HTTP payment integration with Firecrawl's search API for synchronous web search and scraping.
+The implementation handles payment authorization client-side using CDP embedded wallets and EIP-3009 token authorizations, creating a seamless pay-per-use experience with no crypto knowledge required from end users.